Communities and Justice

 • Human Services Dataset Governance Advisory Committee (HSDGAC) – Advises Family and Community Services Insights Analysis and Research (FACSIAR) and the Data Custodian on the use, refresh and expansion of data for the HSDS, as well as security issues, privacy requirements, project proposals and ethics processes relating to the data.

-• Project Team (formerly the Stronger Communities Investment Unit, now FACSIAR) – The unit is responsible for defining data collection and use parameters, project management, briefing to the HSDGAC and the SCDP, and supporting the Data Custodian in providing privacy and data governance for the HSDS.
+• Project Team (FACSIAR) – The unit is responsible for defining data collection and use parameters, project management, briefing to the HSDGAC and the SCDP, and supporting the Data Custodian in providing privacy and data governance for the HSDS.

 • Data Partners – Departments and agencies that provide data for the project, identify data limitations, process data, provide resources, and receive aggregated data results for the purposes of program development.
 The Data Partners include: